MrEpiX/PrintPrince/README.md

 This enables creation of automatic documentation based on the XML comments in the code, and building installation files such as .msi.

 # Credit
-Print Prince implements and uses the following libraries and frameworks:
+Print Prince implements and uses the following libraries, frameworks or solutions:
 * [Material Design In XAML Toolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit)
 * [MVVM Light](http://www.mvvmlight.net/)
 * [MVVM Dialogs](https://github.com/FantasticFiasco/mvvm-dialogs)